babsey/nest-desktop-docs/developer/stages/production.rst

 .. note::
    It is also important to change the ``sha256`` checksum of the source of ``tar.gz`` file.

-Then make a pull request on the base branch of this repository.
+Then make a pull request on the upstream repository.

 .. _production-appImage: